kevin-j-m/kjm-blog/content/speaking.md

 ### The Ruby on Rails Podcast

 Brittany Martin and I talked about BookBub, coverage, contributing to Ruby, and conference speaking.
 You can listen [here](https://www.therubyonrailspodcast.com/456).

+---

+### The Ruby on Rails Podcast (Again)

+I joined Brittany for a chance to talk with Allison McMillan and Chelsea Kaufman from Ruby Central about RubyConf 2023.
+You can listen [here](https://www.therubyonrailspodcast.com/488).